Travel Guide to the Pamir Highway and the Wakhan Valley

 Fields and trails in Langar – Wakhan Valley

-I stayed two nights in Langar.
-It's a quiet village, surrounded by mountains and farmland, where life follows a slow and gentle pace.
+Langar is a quiet village, surrounded by mountains and farmland, where life moves at a different pace.

-One of the most mentioned attractions in the area are the petroglyphs carved into the stones of a nearby hillside.
-I went to see them out of curiosity, but I was honestly disappointed.
-They are quite vandalized and poorly signposted, and it is difficult to connect with their historical value in their current state.
+One of the most mentioned attractions in the area are the petroglyphs carved into the stones of a nearby hillside (see on the map).
+I went to see them out of curiosity, but honestly, I was disappointed.
+They are quite vandalized and poorly signposted, and it's hard to appreciate their historical value in their current state.
 I wouldn't recommend them as a must-see.

 Hike through the Hisor and Zong villages